Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: XAI for 6G Use Cases

 \subsubsection{How XAI can help}

-The important role of AI to driver assistance systems in CAVs is undeniable to move forwards to the next generation of intelligent transportation systems, however, there is an arguable issue of whether drivers completely feel confident and secure with AI-based decisions.
+The important role of AI in driver assistance systems in CAVs is undeniable as we move forward to the next generation of intelligent transportation systems, however, there is an arguable issue of whether drivers completely feel confident and secure with AI-based decisions.
 Several advanced assistance systems developed by some big companies like Tesla are too complicated with numerous AI-based functionalities (e.g., automatic parking, adaptive cruise control, automotive navigation, collision avoidance system, driver drowsiness detection, and electronic stability control), which ask end-users to tune multiple settings to ensure that the systems will operate smoothly and properly.
-The transparency of system operation and the explainability of decision making are very immature in the field of driverless cars.
+The transparency of system operation and the explainability of decision-making are very immature in the field of driverless cars.
 For example, a self-organizing neuro-fuzzy model coupled with a density-based feature selection technique was leveraged in~\cite{Soares2019Vehicle} to explain automated reacting decisions (e.g., braking, speeding up, changing lane to left), in which the outputs of an AI model were capable of being interpreted by human-understandable if-then rules.
-In~\cite{Keneni2019UAV}, the rule-based XAI was also investigated for different flying evens of UAVs, in which the decision of changing lying path can be explained regarding the weather conditions, surrounding environments, and relative enemy locations based on the representation of if-then rules derived from a fuzzy inference model.
+In~\cite{Keneni2019UAV}, the rule-based XAI was also investigated for different flying events of UAVs, in which the decision of changing the lying path can be explained regarding the weather conditions, surrounding environments, and relative enemy locations based on the representation of if-then rules derived from a fuzzy inference model.
 In another work~\cite{Hamilton2020Vehicle}, XAI with a random forest algorithm was proposed to improve the self-confidence level of autonomous navigation in an autopilot system.
-The intermediate information extracted from trees was helpful to explain navigation autonomy and AI-driven decisions.
+The intermediate information extracted from trees was helpful in explaining navigation autonomy and AI-driven decisions.
 Most of the existing works of XAI for CAVs have focused on explaining the decision of a single system instead of the decision derived from multiple interactive systems, where changeable environments and conditions can affect the outputs of prediction systems and consequently lead to some potential threats.
-Indeed, explaining why a vehicle changes a lane or hits a brake is a more complicated task.
+Indeed, explaining why a vehicle changes a lane or hits a break is a more complicated task.
 For an early risk-aware system, a hierarchical AI model~\cite{Khonji2020Vehicle} was studied to predict uncertainty and collision risks under the constraint of account perception, intention recognition, and tracking error.
 At the highest level of automation (i.e., a vehicle is free from geofencing with the capability of reacting as an experienced human driver), explainability is one of the most prior requirements for not only system developers and manufacturers but also customers, passengers, and society.
 Fig. \ref{fig:xai_cav} shows some exemplary questions CAV stakeholders may raise from each intelligent 6G layer that XAI can help to answer.
+Specifically, for the service providers, XAI will improve the quality of data that is collected in the 6G intelligent sensing layer across heterogeneous devices (e.g., vehicles, pedestrians, UAVs) and wireless network conditions (e.g., highway, congested/un-congested urban scenarios), ensure the trained AI models on the 6G data mining layer are robust and generalised to diverse scenarios (e.g., traffic predictions for major/minor roads), and improve the efficiency of network resource management in the 6G intelligent control layer in supporting all intelligent functions (e.g., more switches or routers allocated to congested urban scenarios.).
+Those (i.e., sensing layer, data mining layer, and intelligent control layer) are the main changes required in 6G when compared with existing 5G architecture.
+For the end-users, at the 6G smart application layer, XAI will provide more detail on each driving behaviour decision to enhance the trust of drivers/passengers in CAVs.